Extracting a promised refund from an airline can be hard work. At times, it can even be impossible — or close to it.

 I suspect I am one of very few people who have been able to get a refund from Aeromexico.

 I love this story, because it underscores the value of what I call the three “Ps” of complaint resolution: politeness, patience and persistence.
+(Here’s our guide to resolving your consumer problem.)

 In-person visits are rarely used by travelers because it’s travel.
 Returning to the hotel you stayed at while your were on vacation isn’t always practical.
 The travel industry uses distance to its advantage.
 They also invoke language barriers, which is surely something Aeromexico has done a time or two. (“Did we say ‘refund’?
 We meant ‘rebook’.”)